 Change in swing weight is made possible by adding weighted discs to the end of the bat with a simple screw attachment system.
 The bat, along with its discs, are approved for play in the NFHS (High School).
 The bat without the discs is approved for play in the NCAA.

+We have spent several months drooling over the specs and possibilities of the Easton Lock and Load.
+Our biggest reservation has been the complexity of the process for changing the bat's swing weight.
+After some use, and a number of conversations with serious players about the bat's effectiveness, we address that and other concerns below.
 Leaving aside the adjustable swing weights for a moment, the Lock and Load is a single piece Z-Core bat.
 Although a slightly different and smaller barrel profile, the bat is made exactly like the Easton Z-Core Speed and XL Series of bats (that we review here).
 That is, the bat's base is a single piece aluminum with a large sweet spot and a considerable, hot out of the wrapper, barrel.